TBS1996/TaleCast/README.md

 ## how to install?

 You'll need to have rust installed.
-Either download from cargo with `cargo install talecast` or just clone the repo and do `cargo run`.
+You can get it with `cargo install talecast`.

 If you haven't used rust before, just run the shell command from the official website: https://www.rust-lang.org/learn/get-started
-after this you should be able to do `cargo install talecast`!
+after this you should be able to do `cargo install talecast`

 ## how to add podcasts?